ripple/xrpldotorg-redocly-migration-poc/docs/development/tokens/enable-no-freeze.md

 // Best practice for JS users - validate checks if a transaction is well-formed xrpl.validate(accountSetTx);

-console.log("Sign and submit the transaction:", accountSetTx);
+console.log('Sign and submit the transaction:', accountSetTx);
 await client.submitAndWait(accountSetTx, { wallet: wallet });
 // Done
 ```